How to Read Slope Graphs

 💡 What can I do if I see a steep slope?

-• Review Datapeople's Gender Report to see if a change is noticeable at any specific recruiting stage.
+- Review the stage-by-stage slope graph (like in Datapeople's Gender Report) to see if a change is noticeable at any specific recruiting stage.

-The source distribution slope graph help determine which of your sources are most effective.
+The source distribution slope graph in the Executive Insights report helps determine which of your sources are most effective.

-If you're focusing on a certain candidate source (outbound recruiting, a new employee referral program), you can see:
+If you're focusing on a certain candidate source (outbound recruiting, a new employee referral program, etc.), you can see:

 If you see slope lines with a steep slope (up or down), this could indicate a few things.